ahmadelgamal/ucb-my-food-choices/README.md

 ## Usage

-1. Kitchens at work
 1. Restaurants
 1. Travel: airlines, cruise ships, hotels, etc.
 1. Education: universities, colleges, schools, daycares, and nurseries.
+1. Office Kitchens
-1. Personal: family and friends, whether it is large gatherings, like weddings, or smaller ones, like thanksgiving.
+1. Personal: gatherings of family and friends, whether they are large gatherings, like weddings, or smaller ones, like Thanksgiving.

-Simply put, whether it is business or personal, as long as food is served, this app will make everyone happy!
+Simply put, whether it is business or personal, this app will help you find the food of your choice!

 ### Example 1